NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

     your users indicate that they cannot print to the printer.
 What might be the reason for this?

     a.
-You haven’t yet deployed a printer connection to your users.
+You haven't yet deployed a printer connection to your users.

     b.  ***The printer has not yet been shared.***